craigfay/aurora/README.md

 * What's a better interface than DataShape.test(), and how should you create instances of a DataShape?
   * Maybe use `fits()` or `satisfiedBy()`
   * What's a good way to separate boolean responses to those functions from error oriented ones?
+* How considerate should DataShape be to the idea that an adapter will make a model from it?
+  * Probably not at all...
+  * Does this mean that it should drop its constraints property altogether?